-Swale Borough Council deals with applications for the following Licences:
+We deal with applications for the following Licences:

-Application forms are available to download, but to ensure you are completing the correct form(s) contact the Licensing Team.
+Application forms are available to download, but to ensure you are completing the correct form(s) contact the Licensing team.
 The list of current applications is not available online but can be requested by contact the Licensing Department.

 When submitting your premises licence application you must also submit copies of all current licences and a plan of the premises, drawn to a scale of 1:100 with external areas 1:500.
 A copy of the application and plan must be given to the following:

 The fees are based on the Non Domestic Rateable Value of your premises.
 As follows:

 *Annual fees are payable each November, reminder letters are sent out each September.

 Personal Licences will be £37.00

 Transfer of a Premises Licence or change of DPS = £23.00

 Change of personal details = £10.50